li-emily/Final_Project/README.md

 ## Visualizations:

-Preview of some of our tableau visualizations:
+A Preview of some of the Tableau visuals that range from COVID-19 cases, deaths and demographic data can be seen below:

 * COVID cases per US county as of 1/1/2021